Skip to main content

 Do I always need collision coverage?

-Your car isn’t very valuable: If the value of your car is isn’t more than a few thousand dollars, may be unnecessary, and it’s certainly not with buying with a large deductible.
+Your car isn’t very valuable: If the value of your car isn’t more than a few thousand dollars, may be unnecessary, and it’s certainly not worth buying with a large deductible.
 When your car has little value, it may make more sense to simply save the monthly premium you would pay, creating a small reserve, you can use to replace the car if it’s damaged in an accident.

 Your vehicle is in storage: If you car is stored in a save place and not driven, then you may not want to purchase collision coverage.
 If you policy allows you to purchase Comprehensive coverage only, than that makes sense as it will protect you against theft, vandalism, fire, glass breakage, and weather-related damage.
 Collisions are not very likely.